Rosemary is a Mediterranean herb that thrives in full sun, well-draining sandy soil, and often does need much water.

-In colder climates with frost during Winter pruning rosemary in Spring is better pruning in the fall as pruning in the Fall can help to stimulate new tender growth which is much more vulnerable to cold temperatures.
+In colder climates with frost during Winter pruning rosemary in Spring is better than pruning in the fall as pruning in the Fall can help to stimulate new tender growth which is much more vulnerable to cold temperatures.

-Pruning also makes rosemary less susceptible to Winter damage by maintaining its shape which prevents the old wood breaking in Winter storms.
+Pruning also makes rosemary less susceptible to Winter damage by maintaining its shape which prevents the old wood from breaking in Winter storms.

 Exactly how to prune rosemary is always explained best with a visual guide, so check out this YouTube video for a clear explanation: